Originally Published: July 17, 2017

 What do I need to do to change the name of my corporation?

 When you originally incorporated your company, you completed the Articles of Incorporation to do so.
 Now that you wish to change the name of your corporation, a secondary filing is required called the Articles of Amendment.
 This legal document allows you to change the existing name of your corporation to a new business name.
+The original Articles of Incorporation never change.

 You have three options